misudashi/systems/index.md

 This website is my *Second Brain*, which contains a good part of all the knowledge I've acquired for the last few months in various topics, using **notes**.

-> This website was firstly uploaded the 13th of August 2022.

 ## 📌 How it works